-Easily Customizable: This flexible recipe is excellent for adding vegetables like spinach and mushrooms or meats like bacon.
-The sauce is a great base for endless add-ins.
+- Easily Customizable: This flexible recipe is excellent for adding vegetables like spinach and mushrooms or meats like bacon or pancetta.
+The sauce is a great base for endless add-ins, and will adapt to the flavors you add.

 - Chicken broth: Chicken bouillon concentrate paste is a good substitute for chicken broth and won't alter the recipe.
 Be sure to reduce any added salt in the sauce, as bouillon concentrate tends to be on the saltier side.
-You will also want to add some additional water to the sauce, as bouillon concentrate is not as fluid.
+You will also want to add some additional water to the sauce, as bouillon concentrate is not a liquid.
+If you do not have bouillon concentrate, you can use bouillon cubes as a last resort.

-- Dry white wine: You can absolutely leave the wine out - just use more chicken broth and leave out the wine.
+- Dry white wine: You can leave the wine out and use more chicken broth instead.

 - Heavy cream: Half and half cream or creme fraiche will provide the same amount of richness and creaminess to your chicken limone.

-- Greens: If you'd like to add some healthy greens to your chicken limone, toss in some spinach, green beans, or frozen sweet peas a little before cooking is complete.
+- Greens: Add healthy greens to your chicken limone with some spinach, green beans, or frozen sweet peas a little before cooking is complete.

 - Bacon: Crispy bacon adds a lot of rich flavor and texture to chicken limone.
 I recommend using freshly cooked bacon cut into pieces for the best results.

-- Mushrooms: Sauté fresh mushrooms and add them to your creamy lemon sauce for a more earthy, dynamic dish.
-Add sliced mushrooms to your pan with the lemon juice and chicken broth.
+- Mushrooms: Sauté fresh mushrooms and add them to your creamy lemon sauce for some earthiness.

 - Pescatarian-friendly: This sauce will be just as delicious with a white fish like halibut, or your favorite shellfish like shrimp or scallops.